4garfield/4garfield.github.io/_posts/2020-01-01-install-shadowsocks-libev-on-centos.md

 toc: true
 ---

 Shadowsocks is a fast tunnel proxy.
-This article will show how to use shadowsocks on CentOS 7.
+This article will show how to install shadowsocks-libev on CentOS 7.

 ## Server